-LONG POND, Pa.
-(May 2, 2018) – Pocono Raceway announced a partnership with KultureCity to assist Pocono Raceway in becoming the first motorsports facility in the world to be sensory inclusive.
-This new partnership compliments the #POCONOMTNS Inclusive Playground project, which will be completed prior to the Pocono 400 this year.
+Pocono Raceway partnered with KultureCity to assist Pocono Raceway to become the first motorsports facility in the world to be sensory inclusive.
+This partnership compliments the #POCONOMTNS Inclusive Playground project, which will be completed prior to the Pocono 400 this year in 2018.
 The #POCONOMTNS Inclusive Playground was designed for children of all ages and abilities to learn, grow and play together.

 The relationship between Kulture City and Pocono Raceway began after The NASCAR Foundation named Julian Maha, M.D., and KultureCity as the winners of the 2017 Betty Jane France Humanitarian Award presented by Nationwide in Las Vegas in November.
 KultureCity received a $100,000 donation following the online fan voted conducted on NASCAR.com.